siwei-lu/goerr/README.md

 }
 ```

-Now you see the `for` loop becomes the top level of the function.
+Now you see the `for` loop comes to the top level of the function.
 It looks more clear, right?